Francesco Forte (footballer, born 1998)

-Francesco Forte (born 13 November 1998) is an Italian football player who plays for Serie D club Manfredonia.
+Francesco Forte (born 13 November 1998) is an Italian football player who plays for Serie D club Real Aversa.

 Club career

 He made his Serie C debut for Casertana on 7 November 2017 in a game against Lecce.

 On 9 July 2019 he joined ACR Messina in Serie D. He left the club in December 2019 to rejoin fellow league club Fidelis Andria.